-For any Distribution Date and for the purpose of making calculations with respect to the Certificates, the Collection Period, the Prepayment in Full Period and the Delinquency Determination Date on the Certificates are described under "Summary of Terms" and the examples provided below.
+For any Distribution Date and for the purpose of making calculations with respect to the Certificates, the Collection Period on the Certificates is described under "Summary of Terms" and the example provided below.

-For example, on the Distribution Date in September 2018 and for purposes of making calculations with respect to the Certificates:
+For example, on the Distribution Date in July 2018 and for purposes of making calculations with respect to the Certificates the Collection Period will be from June 1, 2018 through June 30, 2018.